LilithHafner/Chairmarks.jl/docs/src/index.md

 While the checksums are fast, one negative side effect of this is that they add a bit of overhead to the measured runtime, and that overhead can vary depending on the function being benchmarked.
 These checksums are performed by computing a map over the returned values and a reduction over those mapped values.
-You can disable this by overwriting the map with something trivial.
-For example, `map=Returns(nothing)`, possibly in combination with a custom teardown function that verifies computation results.
+You can disable this by passing the `checksum=false` keyword argument, possibly in combination with a custom teardown function that verifies computation results.
 Be aware that as the compiler improves, it may become better at eliding benchmarks whose results are not saved.

 ```jldoctest; filter=r"\d\d?\d?\.\d{3} [μmn]?s( \(.*\))?|0 ns|<0.001 ns"
 julia> @b 1